markblokpoel/mathlib/index.markdown

 | Set theory | | Complete implementation and documentation. | Completed in v0.9.0 |
 | Graph theory | | Complete implementation and documentation for non-hyper graphs. | Completed in v0.9.0 |

+## Acknowledgements

+We thank the Computational Cognitive Science group at the Donders Center for Cognition (Nijmegen, The Netherlands) for useful discussions and feedback, in particular, Laura van de Braak, Olivia Guest and Iris van Rooij.

+This project was supported by Netherlands Organization for Scientific Research Gravitation Grant of the Language in Interaction consortium 024.001.006, the Radboud School for Artificial Intelligence and the Donders Institute, Donders Center for Cognition

 ## License